Ethanol10/rimuru-tempest-ror2/README.md

 <details>
 <summary>Click to expand patch notes:</summary>

+- v1.0.4
+    - Removed the need for net messages in transforming body.
+This should fix the Infinite Item Bug on Rimuru.
 - v1.0.3
     - Applying fall damage immunity buff wasn't networked correctly (it was, but not really, too complicated to explain).
 This should be fixed now.
     - Should set health correctly when transforming between bodies.
 (No more full heals when transforming, sorry!)